CCExtractor/sample-platform/install/ci-vm/installation.md

 - Access Control: Uniform, and enable `Prevent Public Access`
 - Protection Tools: None

+Note: Sometimes while creating a instance through the platform one might receive an error(ZONE_RESOURCE_POOL_EXHAUSTED or ZONE_RESOURCE_POOL_EXHAUSTED_WITH_DETAILS), this is an issue faced quite often, hence it is advised to choose region and zone wisely.
+Here is a [stackoverflow link](https://stackoverflow.com/questions/65884360/cannot-start-gce-vm-instance-the-zone-does-not-have-enough-resources) for the same error.

 Note: We will provide downloads of the samples to users when requested via [Signed URLs](https://cloud.google.com/storage/docs/access-control#signed_urls_query_string_authentication).

 ### Setting Up The Bucket